 Severe spinal cord injury at the C1 to C7 level (the highest vertebrae that protect the spinal cord) can result in paralysis of all four limbs, which is known as quadriplegia or tetraplegia.
 According to the National Spinal Cord Injury Statistical Center at UAB, 2018 statistics show that 39% of these injuries are caused by vehicular accidents.
 The average age of those with spinal cord injuries is 43-years-old.

 Avrek Law Firm’s personal injury lawyers have dedicated their practices to helping people who have been injured, have more than 30 years of collective experience representing victims in these types of cases, and have recovered hundreds of millions of dollars in settlements for clients.

 How much is your case worth?Get a free case evaluation

-Any person who has suffered this catastrophic injury knows about the pain and suffering, extensive medical care and expenses, disability, and long-term and completely life-altering consequences.
-If your injuries were received in a motor vehicle accident caused by another party’s negligent driving conduct, you should consult with an experienced car accident attorney as soon as possible.
+Anyone who has suffered this catastrophic injury knows about the pain and suffering, extensive medical care and expenses, disability, and long-term and completely life-altering consequences.
+If your injuries were received in a motor vehicle accident caused by another party’s negligent driving conduct, you should consult with an experienced auto accident attorney as soon as possible.